lassekongo83/Frellwits-filter-lists/Swedish/filter_info_en.md

     - Dependencies and JavaScript libraries that are no longer needed because something else has been blocked.
     - Something unnecessary that's slows down a page for no good reason.
 (Bad animations for example.)

 The goal is for the pages to function as normally as possible for the visitor first and foremost.
 Consideration cannot always be given to things that ordinary visitors do not have access to.
-(For example, administrative panels and the like.)
+(For example, administrative interfaces and the like.)

 ## Other information